2,197 acres of hemp were grown in Virginia in 2019

 On this page you will find current Virginia hemp law along with a history of how Virginia hemp bills have progressed through the State capitol over the years.
 We also provide links to important information concerning Virginia hemp programs and state agency advisories or opinion letters.
-Our goal is to keep the public, media and policy makers informed on each states status concerning hemp law and policy.

 Industrial hemp research programs.
 The bill classifies all participants in any research program as either growers or processors and replaces the current licensing requirement, which requires a police background check, with a registration requirement.
 The bill will allow farmers to conduct research without partnering with a university and is Farm Bill compliant.

 Industrial hemp; removal of restrictions, registration of research program participants.
 Bill would remove licensing requirements but does not specify that registration and certification are required.
 The lack of registration and certification means that the program would not be Farm Bill compliant.

 Production of industrial hemp.
 Slightly different version than HB 699.